In order to schedule your appointment, we need you to answer a few questions.

 It’s this type of research, along with our dedicated breast surgeons, and detection, treatment and prevention programs, that make Mercy Breast Center - Coletta so effective in fighting breast cancer.

 Mercy maintains a robust oncology clinical trials program that works to develop new and unprecedented cancer treatments and technologies.
 Patient participation is an important part of this program and we welcome your interest in our research on treatments for breast cancer.
 Dr. Hollingsworth, our Breast Center Medical Director, has spent more than three decades dedicating his medical practice to breast health and research.

-For more information about Mercy’s clinical trials program, or to determine which trials are right for you, contact one of our Nurse Navigators at these numbers:
+For more information about Mercy’s clinical trials program, or to determine which trials are right for you, contact one of our Nurse Navigators at the following numbers below.

-According to Alan Hollingsworth, MD, medical director of Mercy Breast Center - Coletta, if a woman detects breast cancer while it’s still half an inch or less in size, her chance of survival can be more than 90 percent.
-But tumors this size can’t be felt, which is why mammograms are vital for early detection.
+Dr. Alan Hollingsworth, MD, medical director of Mercy Breast Center - Coletta, states that if a woman detects breast cancer while it’s still half an inch or less in size, her chance of survival can be more than 90%.
+However, tumors this size can’t be felt, making mammograms vital for early detection.

-For many uninsured and underinsured women, however, an annual mammogram is simply out of reach.
+Unfortunately, for many uninsured and underinsured women, an annual mammogram is simply out of reach.
 But thanks to a program called Project Early Detection, more and more women are receiving the mammograms and related diagnostic procedures they need.

 Project Early Detection provides breast health services for women who are uninsured and underinsured.
 This includes breast health screenings, diagnostic procedures, appropriate treatment referral and education.
 The success of this program is due to the partnerships and collaborations of local radiologists, physicians, free clinics, Susan G. Komen Central and Western Oklahoma and Mercy.
 For more information about Project Early Detection, call (405) 963-5455.